 Event Services Road Map

 - Make Your Reservation to secure your event space.
-You cannot have an event in the Union or on campus without a reservation.
+Although not required for expressive activities by students, staff, and their guests in many outdoor areas of campus per University Policy 6:8, reservations are required for using indoor spaces in the Union and elsewhere on campus for events.
 Reservations ensure that there are no double bookings for needed space and that all campus entities and service providers know you’re planning an activity.
 Contact Information Exchange (605-688-6127) or Central Reservations (605-688-4022) to reserve your space.
 Reservable spaces in the Union include the Volstorff Ballroom (VBR), 19 different conference rooms, the Market Stage, Jack’s Place, various lounges, Main Street Tables as well as exterior patio spaces adjacent to the Union.
 Registered Student Organizations can reserve space within the Union up to 7 semesters in advance (3.5 years).

 - Have a Special Activities Authorization Request Form?
 SAARF?
 Depending on the space you’re reserving and the number of attendees you expect, you may be required to complete a SAARF.
 The SAARF is designed to ensure that all customers are aware of policies governing special activities and complete the necessary signatures to receive approval. (facility manager, contract approval, State Tech, Catering, event parking reservations and Security) If your space requires you to complete a SAARF, it will be attached to your reservation confirmation email.
 Print it off and review the process outlined on the form.